|

 cartoonist-caricaturist is also proud of the fact

-that he is one of the founding members of the Black
+that he is one of the founding members of the

-Sydney Journalists Club (holding the position of President)
+Directors of the Sydney Journalists Club (holding

-and served the Australian War Correspondents
+the position of President) and served the Australian

-Association.
-Tony still leads the Anzac Day
+still leads the Anzac Day march at the head of

-march at the head of the Australian War Correspondents
+the Australian War Correspondents Society.

 Sir

-William Dargie, one of Australias great artists,
+William Dargie, one of Australias great

-to his work, but he does it so well within a social
+intellectual quality to his work, but he does

-context that he creates subjects which have a life
+subjects which have a life of their own.

 In

-1985 Tony was awarded the Gold Cross of Mount Athos,
+1985 Tony was awarded the Gold Cross of Mount

-one of Greeces highest honours, and in 1991
+Athos, one of Greeces highest honours, and

-services to the media.
-Tony acknowledged that
+Medal for services to the media.
+Tony acknowledged

-he dedicated the Gold Cross to his parents.
+that he dedicated the Gold Cross to his parents.

 Speaking